benjaminheng/knowledge-base/content/games/spelunky-2.md

 On 4-1, kill Anubis.
 Two bombs will kill him.
 Take his scepter.

 On 4-2, use the scepter to enter the City of Gold.
+Must have Hedjet or crown to do so.

 On 4-3 (City of Gold): find the altar.
 Fall onto altar to sacrifice self.
 Must not be cursed.
 Must have at least 1 hp.
 Try to fall vertically; you must be stunned on the alter to be sacrificed.